quantscious/finmlkit/README.md

 - [x] CUSUM Filter

 # 📚 Documentation
 FinMLKit is designed to be **well-documented**, with detailed explanations of each algorithm, method, and function.
 It uses reStructured style docstrings to provide clear and concise documentation for each function, class, and module.
 This makes it easier for users to understand how to use the library and what each function does.
-It uses Sphinx to generate the documentation and automatically deploy it in readthedocs.io.
+It uses Sphinx to generate the documentation and automatically deploy it to readthedocs.io.
 This way, users can access the documentation online and easily navigate through the library's features and functionalities.

 # ⚡ Speed & Performance Tests
 FinMLKit is built with speed in mind.
 We use Numba for high-performance computation,